Console: Communication Suite

 3. Quick implementation

-Each of the three projects—banners, direct messages, and emails—was implemented over a three-month period.
+The three projects—banners, direct messages, and emails—were implemented over four months.
 However, the design had to ensure uniform consistency across all projects with minimal adjustments ahead of the implementation refinement sessions.

 Screenshot 2023-11-30 at 3.09.02 PM.png